 By dividing 720 by 6, we can understand that Tom weighs 120 Pounds.
 Considering this value, Peter weighs 240 Pounds and Jerry weighs 360 Pounds.

-36. Mary has 7 daughters and each of them have a brother.
+36. Mary has 7 daughters and each of them has a brother.
 Can you figure out the total number of kids Mary have?

 Answer: 8 kids because the sisters have just one brother in common.

 37. There is an empty basket that is one foot in diameter.
 Can you tell the total number of eggs that you can put in this empty basket?

 Answer: Only One Egg!
 Once you put an egg into the basket, it doesn’t remain empty anymore.

 38. When my dad was 31 years old, I was just 8 years.
 Now his age is twice as old as my age.
 What is my present age?